Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 There are two no-code approaches to removing checkout fields from your WooCommerce store.

 The first uses the built-in WooCommerce Customizer, which is limited but requires no plugin.
-The second uses a plugin for full checkout field management.
+The second uses a plugin to manage full checkout fields.

 Option A: Use the WooCommerce Theme Customizer (Limited)